jgalazm/tsunamilab/README.md

 `bower install`

-Now, to open the application go to the `web/app/` folder and open a localhost with
+Now, to open the application go to the project root folder and open a localhost with

 `python -m SimpleHTTPServer`